 With 2020 officially underway (and NRF 2020 just a few days away), industry insiders are placing their bets on the retail trends we’ll be seeing this year.
 We’ve selected five of the top trends that are sure to impact the way consumers shop and transform the stores they shop in.
-Download the infographic or read the full article below.
+Check out the infographic and read the full article below:

 1. Physical stores continue to evolve